 How much grant can be claimed and what can it be used for?

-The grant is funded by the European Regional Development Fund (ERDF) to support the costs of working with an external expert/coach of your choice to implement a pre-agreed Growth/Improvement Action plan.
-An average project value of £4,000 of support would attract a 35% Grant contribution (Minimum grant applications accepted: £1000).
-Larger grants may be considered for exceptional cases (subject to panel approval) for projects demonstrating significant job/new product growth and higher level of applicant contribution (i.e. > 65%).
+The grant is funded by the European Regional Development Fund (ERDF) to support the cost of working with an external expert/coach of your choice to implement a pre-agreed Improvement project as detailed within your Action plan.

-The scope of the Growth/Improvement plan will be specific to each applicant’s growth needs and will be agreed in advance with our Manufacturing Growth Manager.
+The scope of support provided and action plan provided will be specific to each applicant’s growth needs and will be discussed in detail with their dedicated Manufacturing Growth Manager.
 It will typically cover:

-- Expert consulting/coaching input – to analyse, recommend and support implementation of a Growth/Improvement Plan
+- Expert consulting, coaching input – to analyse, recommend and support implementation of a Improvement/action Plan

 - Associated other expenditure specifically related to achieving a Growth/ Improvement objective (eg small equipment, preparation for accreditation costs etc)

-Grant supported Growth/Improvement projects must be completed, paid and claimed for within 4 months of grant confirmation.
+Grant supported Improvement projects must be completed, paid and claimed for within 4 months of grant confirmation.

-SME beneficiaries are at liberty to select any consultant/coach of their choice provided they can evidence a business case for a grant supported consultancy project and justify value for money in their selection.
+SME beneficiaries are at liberty to select any consultant/coach of their choice, provided they can evidence and justify value for money in their selection